25 Amazing Books Set in Italy to Love

 Historical Fiction Books Set on the Italian Riviera

 I adored this second-chance love story that wasn’t too girly.
-There was intrigue and insight into Hollywood today verse 60 years ago.
-It’s actually about a secret love affair revolving around the movie Cleopatra and the small, seaside hotel at the center of the story.
+There was intrigue and insight into Hollywood today versus 60 years ago.
+It’s about a secret love affair revolving around the movie Cleopatra and the small, seaside hotel at the center of the story.

-I guessed the big reveal pretty early on, but it was still a wonderful book set in Italy about how love had, lost, and then found again can impact our lives.
-It’s one of my favorite books set at hotels!
+I guessed the big reveal pretty early on, but it was still a wonderful book set in Italy about how love found, lost, and then found again can impact our lives.

 Hotel Portofina